-The history of each OAuth and OIDC template is available to review and compare with previous versions.
+The history of each template is available to review and compare with previous versions.
 You can see which administrator modified the template configuration or policy contract, when it was modified, and details regarding these modifications.
 You can revert templates to previous versions if necessary.

 - 1. To review the template history, click the Expand icon associated with the template, and then click the History tab. - 2.
 Click the Details link associated with each template version to see its configuration. - 3.
-Click the Diff with Current Version toggle to see the differences between this version and the most recent version.
+Click the Diff with Current Version toggle to see the differences between this version and the most recent version. - 4.
+To restore this version as the current version, click Restore This Version.